Veerappa Moily

 Marpadi Veerappa Moily (born 12 January 1940) is an Indian politician belonging to the Indian National Congress from the state of Karnataka.
-Moily was the former Chief Minister (and the first ethnic Tuluva CM) of the Indian state of Karnataka (19 November 1992 – 11 December 1994).
+Moily was the former Chief Minister and the first ethnic Tuluva Chief Minister of the Indian state of Karnataka (19 November 1992 – 11 December 1994).

 He was elected to Karnataka state legislative assembly from Karkala constituency of Udupi district.
 From 2009 to 2019, he represented the Chikballapur constituency in Lok Sabha.
 But he lost in 2019 to a BJP candidate when BJP won 25 seats out of 28 Lok Sabha seats in Karnataka.
 He was the former Minister of Petroleum and Natural Gas Minister of Corporate Affairs and Minister of Power in the Indian government.

 He is also currently serving as the All India Congress Committee General Secretary in charge of Andhra Pradesh.
 He is regarded as one of the senior members of the Congress Party, and a close adviser for the Congress Leader Sonia Gandhi.

 He announced formal retirement from electoral politics in 2024 prior to the 18th Lok Sabha Elections.